Doyle takes command of 168th Operations Support Squadron

 Lt.
-Col. Benjamin Doyle presented his wife Katie with a bouquet of flowers during the ceremony where he assumed command of the 168th Operations Support Squadron, Alaska Air National Guard, Eielson AFB, Alaska, December 22, 2016.
-Doyle kept his comments brief, but singled out the support of his wife and family and thanked them for their support throughout his career.
+Col. Benjamin Doyle receives a congratulatory hand shake from Master Sgt.
+Christopher Adams following the ceremony where Doyle assumed command of the 168th Operations Support Squadron, Alaska Air National Guard, December 22, 2016 at the unit’s operations group theater on Eielson AFB, Alaska.
+Doyle assumes command of the 34-Airmen squadron that collectively plays a role in almost every facet of the Interior-Alaska based flying squadron’s mission.
 (U.S. Air National Guard photo by Senior Master Sgt.
 Paul Mann/Released)

 |Date Taken: